michelemartone/dabo/README.md

  * automated test run
  * test driven development

-## DABO is NOT meant
+## DABO is NOT meant to
- * to replace per-software test suites
+ * replace per-software test suites
- * for exhaustive or whole system testing
+ * test exhaustively the whole system
- * to replace modulefiles documentation
+ * replace modulefiles documentation
- * to implement heavy automated benchmarks
+ * implement heavy automated benchmarks
- * to be particularly portable
+ * be particularly portable apart from Linux

 ## DABO is meant to
- * run on Linux
  * produce logs useful as document snippets
  * spot failing use cases
  * report via email